nikipadgett/Github_demo/README.md

 This is a practice Github repository

 ### Steps:
-- [ ] 1.)
+- [ x ] 1.)
 Fork this repository into your own account
-- [ ] 2.)
+- [ x ] 2.)
 Clone the forked copy of your repository to your local computer
-- [ ] 3.)
+- [ x ] 3.)
 Open the repository in your preferred text editor (I like Sublime)
-- [ ] 4.)
+- [ x ] 4.)
 Add an 'x' to the steps you've completed, and save
 - [ ] 5.)
 Add a commit message and 'Commit to master'
+			# commit message
 - [ ] 6.)
 Push commit to Github.
 Do you see them reflected in your repository?
 - [ ] 7.)
 Open Project in R Studio
 - [ ] 8.)
 Create an R script file with some R code + save